YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

   * Can use DD guns, and should; has MGM+1; the torpedo slot is replaced by a second AA gun.

 *  Desc:
->Rescued from the brink of ignonimity by a timely Kai, Curlew got the injection of stats and efficienicies she desperately needed to be even a little relevant - as well as a useful little carrier buff.
+>Rescued from the brink of ignonimy by a timely Kai, Curlew got the injection of stats and efficienicies she desperately needed to be even a little relevant - as well as a useful little carrier buff.
 Nevertheless, she and her less fortunate sisters have always been the HMS answer to Isuzu and by and large, they still are - her DPS stays low and isn't helped much by the lack of torpedoes, but the amount of AA she packs is spectacular and further enhanced by her skill.

 ![CL](https://azurlane.koumakan.jp/w/images/3/33/AganoChibi.png "Agano") - **[IJN Agano](https://azurlane.koumakan.jp/Agano)**